troclaux/notes/aws.md

 ns-1234.awsdns-01.co.uk
 ```

-## CloudFront

-> content delivery network (CDN) service that delivers data, videos, applications and APIs to customers globally with low latency and high transfer speeds

-- CDN (Content Delivery Network): caches static content (images, css, js) at edge locations globally
-- improves content delivery by caching the content at edge locations
-- DDoS protections
-- integrated with
-  - shield
-  - aws web application firewall
-  - s3 bucket
-  - custom origin (http)
-    - which can be:
-      - application load balancer
-      - ec2 instance
-      - s3 website (you must first enable bucket static s3 website)
-      - any http backend you want

-## KMS (Key Management Service)

-> managed service that allows you to create and control the encryption keys used to encrypt your data

-## API Gateway

-> fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale

 ## SNS (Simple Notification Service)

 > fully managed messaging service that allows you to send notifications to a large number of recipients